 Acrylic, 24x20x1/8 inches,

 on Panel board.
-2025
+2025.
+Framed.

 A joyful grandma proudly holds a plate of delicious biscuits and gravy in a vibrant kitchen setting, embodying warmth and community.